BenSmithers/MultiHex/README.md

 Improvements and additions to the world generation

+* Gui for modifying world generation parameters.
+Currently the world gen params are stored in the `config.json` file in the generator folder; this is not ideal.

 * region definitions.
 Regions will be collections of like hexes, which will share some features and an identifying name.
+Drawing the regions will require breaking down a region and its enclaves into triangles, and drawing those triangles. _(in progress)_

 * rivers, lakes.
 Rivers will flow between hexes to areas of lower altitude.
-Rivers eventually reach the ocean, a lake, or dry up.
+Rivers eventually reach the ocean, a lake, or dry up. _(in progress)_

 * biodiversity.
 Will be influenced by rainfall, temperature

-* temperature gradients
+* ~~temperature gradients~~ (implemented)

 * hex feature-dependent color.
 At the moment hex color is just ridge and rainfall dependent.